DanielHOHearn/PardonAPet/README.md

-# Pardon A Pet
+# The Pet Freedom Network
+##The Animal Freedom Network

 Description:
-An animal freedom network for setting your old or unwanted pets free, safely, and in the perfect place...
+A network for setting your old or unwanted pets (of Kingdom Animalia) free, safely, and in the perfect place...

 ## Memberships Available